JVC HR-7700EK , Tape loading apparatus in a magnetic recording and reproducing apparatus:

 The construction of the tape lead-out mechanism I will be described in detail with reference to

-A leaf spring 23 having a forked end portion is mounted on a seat 24 provided on the flat surface 15a of the tape lead-out base portion 14 in the manner shown in FIGS. 5, 7 and 8 and causes the smooth face 15a of the base portion 14 to abut against the top surface of the base plate 10 under resilient pressure and to prevent the base portion 14 from being disengaged from the guide groove 19.
+A leaf spring 23 having a forked end portion is mounted on a seat 24 provided on the flat surface 15a of the tape lead-out base portion 14 in the manner shown in FIGS. 5, 7 and 8 and causes the smooth face 15a of the base portion 14 to abut against the top surface of the base plate 10 under resilient pressure and to prevent the base portion 14 from being disengaged fr

 In the foregoing, the construction of the tape lead-out mechanism I has been described.
 It should be noted that the tape lead-out mechanism II has the same structure as the mechanism I except that the geometrical arrangement of the components and parts constituting the tape lead-out mechanism II is symmetrical to that of the above described mechanism I with respect to a center line extending therebetween, as can be seen in FIG. 2, and that a correcting post 22' is inclined outwardly from a vertical pin 20'.
 In other points the structure of the tape lead-out mechanism or assembly II is substantially the same as that of the mechanism I and therefore a detailed description thereof is unnecessary.
 For a better understanding of the mechanism II, like reference numerals each with a prime designate corresponding components or parts to that in the mechanism I.